 During daylight hours, open the blinds and let the sun shine on Mom’s face.

 WARNING: Never use a window as Mom’s backdrop.
-Camera lenses adjust for the brightest light.
-So if it’s sunny outside, the camera works to makes the most of the window and scene just beyond it.
+Camera lenses are designed to adjust for the brightest light.
+So if it’s sunny outside, the camera works to make the most of the window and the scene just beyond it.
 As a result, Mom becomes a dark shadow in the foreground.

 How do you prevent that?

-As a last resort, use your flash to balance the light.
+As a last resort, you can use your flash to balance the light.

 At night or on dark days, indoor photos require lots of light.
-However, avoid harsh overhead lighting, especially fluorescent fixtures that give your photos a green hue.
+However, avoid harsh overhead lighting, especially fluorescent fixtures, as they can cast a green tint on your photos.
 Instead, use plenty of soft lamps.
-Try using a desk lamp to bounce light up, off the ceiling and onto your subject.
+Try using a desk lamp to bounce light upward, off the ceiling and onto your subject.

-A note about taking action shots in low light: When it’s dark, the camera lens stays open longer to capture more light.
-If Mom moves or your hand shakes, then the lens will catch that, too – with a blur.
+When it’s dark, the camera lens stays open longer to capture more light.
+If someone moves or your hand shakes, then the lens will catch that, too – with a blur.

-• Stay close enough to your subject for any flash to light everything in the frame.
+- Stay close to your subject so that any flash illuminates everything in the frame.

-• Steady yourself as you prepare to hit the button, then take a deep breath and hold it until the camera completes its “click.”
+- Steady yourself as you prepare to take the photo, then take a deep breath and hold still as the camera completes its “click.”

-As a last resort, use your flash to balance the light.
+As a last resort, you can use your flash to balance the light.

 At night or on dark days, indoor photos require lots of light.
-However, avoid harsh overhead lighting, especially fluorescent fixtures that give your photos a green hue.
+However, avoid harsh overhead lighting, especially fluorescent fixtures, as they can cast a green tint on your photos.
 Instead, use plenty of soft lamps.
-Try using a desk lamp to bounce light up, off the ceiling and onto your subject.
+Try using a desk lamp to bounce light upward, off the ceiling and onto your subject.

-A note about taking action shots in low light: When it’s dark, the camera lens stays open longer to capture more light.
-If Mom moves or your hand shakes, then the lens will catch that, too – with a blur.
+When it’s dark, the camera lens stays open longer to capture more light.
+If someone moves or your hand shakes, then the lens will catch that, too – with a blur.

-• Stay close enough to your subject for any flash to light everything in the frame.
+- Stay close to your subject so that any flash illuminates everything in the frame.

-• Steady yourself as you prepare to hit the button, then take a deep breath and hold it until the camera completes its “click.”
+- Steady yourself as you prepare to take the photo, then take a deep breath and hold still as the camera completes its “click.”

 8. Capture Color – or Contrast

-Long ago, a photographer had to choose between color or black and white film.
+Long ago, a photographer had to choose between color and black-and-white film.
 Today’s digital cameras shoot both.
 Editing programs let us change the colors long after we shoot.

 So take a look at your favorite photos with different filters.
 (We’re talking about the filters in photo editing programs, not apps that add sparkles or cartoon effects.)

-Colors create a mood, make a statement or express someone’s personality, which is critical when taking pictures of seniors.
-For example, Aunt Mabel shows her spunk by embarking on a walk in her shiny purple warm-up suit and silver sneakers.
+Colors create a mood, make a statement or express someone’s personality, which is critical when photographing seniors.
+For example, Aunt Mabel shows her spunk by donning her shiny purple warm-up suit and silver sneakers.

 A monochromatic scheme focuses our attention on shapes, lighting and textures.
-If too many colors distract your eye from your photo’s essential aspects, consider black and white.
+If too many colors distract the eye from a photograph’s essential elements, consider black-and-white.
 Remember, though, that the most appealing black-and-white pictures are not grey but instead feature a contrast between light and dark spaces.

 9. Count on Correct – Not Autocorrect